 Tinder’s technology stack

 The visual simplicity of Tinder is the reflection of the massive work developers of different technologies have done.
 On top of the flagship app, the Tinder package includes a website and an API.
 Like any other complex solution incorporating massive amounts of user data, Tinder’s performance is its main asset and it has to be implemented using the best technologies available.

 Now, the following information does not guarantee you a Tinder clone as building a dating app requires more than just the stack, the list of APIs, and even pieces of obfuscated source code.
 It is more about the perception of tasks the app helps solve and the precise knowledge of technologies capable of doing that.
 You can’t specifically look to hire dating apps developers as with all due respect, dating apps are not as unique as games for instance, where you can train specifically to only work in the gaming industry.
 Instead, the general proficiency in mobile and DB technologies can provide a cohesive app development team capable of building a successful dating app.

 - GoDaddy SSL

-Dating App UI Design
+Dating app UI design

 Subconsciously, this is an extremely awarding scenario, as you only get the positive outcome notifications.
 The design has to reflect this side of the app and turn it into a home-ish safe environment, kind of inviting people into the romantic mood.

 Keeping it simple in design and functionality can help users get hooked on the purpose-driven experience of a dating app, instead of being another time killer or confidence builder.
-Some major companies invested in Tinder (not so) clones and failed because in their pursuit to beat Tinder, they saturated them with alien functionality and drew people into the different field.
+Some major companies invested in Tinder (not so) clones and failed because in their pursuit to beat Tinder, they saturated them with alien functionality and drew people into a different field.
 Too much customization and integrations inevitably water down the natural experience.